JeodC/EmulationStation-Tools/README.md

 You can modify the `target_size` variable in script to meet a good size for your device.
 400x300 is default.

 Drop it in your `muOS/info/catalogue` folder and run it from there.

+## Install CIA Files
+This `Install CIA Files.sh` file should be placed ideally in your `roms/3ds` folder or `config\modules` for the RockNix Tools menu.
+It will look in `roms/3ds/cia` for any `.cia` file extensions and install them using the Lime3DS CLI.
+This is best used for updates and download content.